allegheny-college-cmpsc-101-spring-2024/fibonacci-algorithms-starter/README.md

 The learning objectives of this assignment are to:

 1. Use Git and GitHub to manage source code file changes
-2. Implement fibonacci algorithms using recursive and iterative constructions
+2. Implement and compare fibonacci algorithms using recursive and iterative constructions
 3. Use Pythonic expressions to manipulate data containers and code cleanly
 4. Use ruff instead of black, isort, flake8, pylint, pydocstyle
 5. Write clearly about the programming concepts in this assignment